 All kinds of green transport vehicles, medicines, biotech, electronics, sensors, robots, devices and more could conceivably be developed and manufactured.
 Big data, AI and other technologies like quantum computing will likely be explored and implemented.

-Vertical farming, solar greenhouses, arid & seawater farming, hydroponic growing and other innovative food technologies to grow produce in a desert environment will also be a major focus.
+Vertical farming, solar greenhouses, arid & seawater farming, hydroponic growing, biome domes, de-salination and other innovative food-related technologies to help grow produce in a desert environment will also be candidates for development.
 Saudi Arabia has vast tracts of land but the landscape is arid.
-New technology is being seen as having the potential to make the soil more arable, with farms more automated and efficient.
+New technology is being seen as having the potential to make the soil more arable, with smart farms more automated and efficient.

 "As the hottest place on Earth, the nation cannot rely on imported foods and is seeking to engineer renewable-powered greenhouses to feed its people and neighboring nations..."